dvgis/threebox-es6/docs/Threebox.md

 ```js
 tb.setLayerZoomRange(layerId, minZoomLayer, maxZoomLayer)
 ```
-Custom Layers don't work on minzoom and maxzoom attributes, as every layer is rendering the full scene, and if the layer is including labels they don't hide either on minzoom
+Custom Layers don't work on minzoom and maxzoom attributes, as every layer is rendering the full scene, and if the layer is including labels they don't hide either on minzoom.
+This method sets the zoom range for any custom layer and manages the 3D objects and CSS2D labels toggle action in sync with layer visibility set through `tb.setLayoutProperty`.

 <br>